JFWooten4/free-markets/group/stellar/interleaving-sdex.md

 We want to promote innovation but understand the past of fragmenting liquidity via ATS evolutions.

 ### Extensively Complicated Systems
-With yellowpaper image https://blocktransfer.com/.well-known/XYZ.png, detail the implications of `routing` brokers / parallel to newfound DEX aggregators.
+detail the implications of `routing` brokers / parallel to newfound DEX aggregators.

 ### Popular Chain Problems
 How this applies to all the trading applications on legacy smart contracts because of fragmentation.